Skip to main content

 Plants lose water through their leaves constantly in a process called transpiration.
 In dry air, they lose water faster than roots can replace it, causing stress even when the soil is moist.
 Tropical species evolved with high-humidity air that slows this moisture loss, which is why they struggle in dry indoor environments.

-How to fix it: Measure your home's humidity with an inexpensive digital hygrometer (under $15).
+What to do: Measure your home's humidity with an inexpensive digital hygrometer (under $15).
 Place it near your plants and check readings over a few days.
 Readings below 40% warrant action for most tropicals.

 2. Which Plants Are Most Sensitive

-Calatheas, fittonias, ferns, orchids, alocasias, and anthuriums are the most demanding; they want 60-70% or higher.
+Calatheas, fittonias, ferns, orchids, alocasias, and anthuriums are the most demanding, wanting 60-70% or higher.
 Pothos, philodendrons, and monsteras adapt reasonably well to 40-50%.
-Cacti and succulents actively prefer dry air and should not be grouped with humidity-loving tropicals.
+Cacti and succulents prefer dry air and should not be grouped with humidity-loving tropicals.

-How to fix it: Group your most demanding plants together in your most humid room (often the bathroom or kitchen).
+What to do: Group your most demanding plants together in your most humid room (often the bathroom or kitchen).
 Less sensitive plants can go elsewhere.
 This simple sorting reduces the effort needed to satisfy everyone.

 3. Humidifiers: The Most Effective Solution